-- Returning all students to full-time, in-person instruction is a priority. - Our communities will be living with the virus until there is widespread immunity. - COVID-19 continues to change with new variants, our knowledge of mitigation efforts grows over time.
+- Keeping students in full-time, in-person instruction is a priority. - Our communities will be living with the virus until there is widespread immunity. - COVID-19 continues to change with new variants, our knowledge of mitigation efforts grows over time.
 For these reasons the guidance for responding to COVID-19 also changes. - Currently, the best practices as recommended by the Centers for Disease Control (CDC), Oregon Health Authority, and Deschutes County Health Services for protecting individuals from COVID-19 are vaccination for those eligible, physical distancing, face coverings, ventilation and airflow, hand hygiene, and staying home if ill or exposed to someone with COVID-19. - Opportunity for transmission decreases with each mitigation effort that is implemented.

 As Bend-La Pine Schools plans and implements the recommendations included in the Resiliency Framework, the school district will necessarily need to consider a continuum of risk levels when all recommendations cannot be fully implemented.
+This may include implementing more restrictive protocols and measures as conditions warrant.
+These measures could be implemented at a single classroom, school, or district wide.